skwak/big-dummys-leaves-of-spam/readme.md

-# Leaves of Spam #
+# Big Dummy's Leaves of Spam #
 *The Great American Experimental Story*

 ## Texts ##

 * [*Leaves of Grass*](http://www.gutenberg.org/cache/epub/1322/pg1322.txt) by Walt Whitman Why used?
 It's part of the American canon, with a strong sense of individuality and geography.
-It's also very recognizable, and I thought that poetry could help emphasize the strange poetic nature of spam.
+It's also very recognizable, and I thought that poetry could help emphasize the strange poetic nature of spam and political and tech-oriented text.

 * *Select Works From My Gmail Spam*
 Email spam, as well as the canned precooked meat, are both visually strange amalgamations of American technologies and commerce.
-I sometimes will read my spam to read the text that gets added in order to bypass spam filters.
+Sort of represents the dark, commercial side of the Internet.

+* [*Big Dummy's Guide to the Internet](http://www.gutenberg.org/cache/epub/118/pg118.txt) by Electronic Frontier Foundation Serves as sort of balance to all the spam, as well as emphasizes the subject of the Internet as a territory.

+*
 ## What I used ##
 * [Algorithmia](https://www.npmjs.com/package/algorithmia)
     * [Sentence Split](https://algorithmia.com/algorithms/StanfordNLP/SentenceSplit)